mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 So, fulfillment was fine, but we had less breathing room than I'd like.
 If someone had gotten sick for a few days, we'd have struggled.

 Again, this experience was strong motivation to migrate fulfillment to a 3PL.
-A third-party vendor will have a much larger pool of capacity, so TinyPilot will be more robust against short-term stresses.
+With a third-party vendor handling fulfillment, there are much fewer time-sensitive tasks we have to handle ourselves, so we'll be more robust against short-term stresses or absences.

 ### For the support engineering team

 TinyPilot's technical support team functioned well without me.
 During normal operations, the support engineers have the option to escalate issues to me.
-Without this available, they handled issues independently, and users still received high-quality support.
+Without me available, they handled issues independently, and users still received high-quality support.

 The support engineering team did experience an "outage" in that there was a period when nobody was available to answer technical questions.
 One of the support engineers had planned time off during two days of my vacation, and then the last engineer got sick in that same window.